alexjcornish/Disease_Cell_Association_Data/README.md

 **DiseaseCellTypes** R-package is available from: http://alexjcornish.github.io/DiseaseCellTypes.

+The raw text-mining publication counts are available upon request from a.cornish12@imperial.ac.uk.

-The references paper details the three methods used compute disease-cell type association p-values:
+The referenced paper details the three methods used compute disease-cell type association p-values:
 - Gene set compactness (GSC)
 - Gene set overexpression (GSO)
 - Text-mining of the PubMed database.

-The raw text-mining publication counts are available upon request from a.cornish12@imperial.ac.uk.

 Diseases and Cell Types Tested